Daniel09Fernandes/DTerminal/README.md

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.